vseplet/luminous/README.md

 // Create a new TextFormatter instance that formats log messages as text with metadata and a custom timestamp pattern. const textFormatter = new luminous.formatters.TextFormatter({
   showMetadata: true,
-  timestampPattern: 'yyyy-MM-dd HH:mm:ss',
+  timestampPattern: "yyyy-MM-dd HH:mm:ss",
 });

-// Create a new OptionsBuilder instance to configure the logger options. const loggerOptions = new luminous.OptionsBuilder() .setName('Main') // Set the name of the logger to 'Main'.
+// Create a new OptionsBuilder instance to configure the logger options. const loggerOptions = new luminous.OptionsBuilder() .setName("Main") // Set the name of the logger to 'Main'.
   .addTransport(
     textFormatter,
     new luminous.transports.TerminalTransport(),